-And I would go on the door because I figured that if I was just on a street corner selling lemonade, there were only so many people that walked by in an hour.
+And I would go door to door because I figured that if I was just on a street corner selling lemonade, there were only so many people that walked by in an hour,

-And I could reach more people if I just went and knocked on their doors with my little wagons.
+and I could reach more people if I just went and knocked on their doors with my little wagon.

-I ran a business while I was in university on.
+I ran a business while I was in university.

 That's how the Emmy comes into play.

-You were born this way with this entrepreneur mind.
+We can literally say, right?
+You were born this way, with this entrepreneurial mind.

-And so we were able to gain early traction through the media, and we started making money through advertising,actually,and I think that's a much harder wrote to take today.
+And so, we were able to gain early traction through the media, and we started making money through advertising actually.

 We had a few online courses available for purchase.

-I did not think that she takes on the world was gonna be my full time business on,And I was.
+I did not think that she takes on the world was going to be my full time business.

-I was so focused on production and media, so all of that was just a side business.
+I was so focused on production and media, so all of that was just a side business, a hobby.

-The fact that I was making tens of thousands of dollars a year from this little side project was mind blowing to me,and it took a little while for it to at that moment.
+And the fact that we made money from it, the fact that I was making tens of thousands of dollars a year from this little side project was mind blowing to me.

 She takes on the world into what it is today.